December 31, 2016

-We collect information about you and your associated device(s) and how you use them when you use our products or services or otherwise interact with us.
+We collect information about you and your associated device(s) when you use our products or services or otherwise interact with us or with third-party services through our products and services.
 Examples of the types of information we collect include:

 Customer Proprietary Network Information (CPNI)

 Customer Proprietary Network Information, or "CPNI", is a subset of Personal Information that is generated in connection with the telecommunications services we provide to you.
 CPNI includes, for example, call details, call location information, and certain information about your rate plans and features.
 CPNI does not include your name, address, and phone number.